asinghbusiness23/GuideDog_Vision/Documentation/App/DesignDecisions.md

 # Design Decisions

 Every design decision in this application involved trade-offs.
 This document outlines the decision behind the most significant choices, providing clarity for future readers seeking to understand the structure and implementation of GuideDog.
+Most of these came out of specific bugs or user complaints during testing.
+Each section names the decision, what it replaces, and the reason it won out.

 ## Reason for Capacitator